the-turing-way/the-turing-way/book/content/binderhub/binderhub.md

 ## How this will help you/ why this is useful

 Reading this chapter will give you a clearer picture of how Binder services (such as [mybinder.org](https://mybinder.org)) operate, the technologies powering BinderHub and how they interact with one another.
-This chapter also covers reasons why you might build your own BinderHub, rather than using the public service.
+This chapter also covers reasons why you might build your own BinderHub, rather than using the public service at mybinder.org.

 ## What is BinderHub and why is it good for Reproducibility?